hejops/ffta-tas/progress.md

 # Things to fix/consider

-- use B during cursor movement
+- use B during world map cursor movement
-- use only 5 units (scrap Human2)
+- scrap Human2, or replace with something else
 - **get a MNK instead of WAR**
 - replace 1 Atmos Blade with Wizard Hat for Desert Peril
 - Air Render for Desert Peril/Famfrit?